Malacca Airport: Passenger

+Ground transportation

+The airport is served by bus M12, an hourly BAS.MY local bus service operated by Handal Indah that connects the airport to Melaka Sentral from 6 am till 9 pm.
+Taxis and ride-hailing apps are also available at the airport.

 New terminal

 Construction of a new terminal started on 1 April 2006.
 The runway was upgraded from 1372 × 37 m, to 2045 × 45 m and is now 2135 × 45 m, allowing Boeing 737 and Airbus A320 aircraft to take off.
 The terminal complex was replaced by a new 7000 m2 terminal equipped with international-standard amenities.
 The control tower was replaced and complemented with advanced aeronautical devices.
 Both ends of the runway now contain facilities to guide night landing and better assure safety in bad weather conditions.

 In May 2009, the new terminal was officially opened.
 The new terminal could handle 1.5 million passengers annually as opposed to the 30,000 of the old terminal.
-The airport was visited by the Prime Minister of Malaysia, Datuk Seri Najib Tun Razak in February 2010.
-In his visit, he officially renamed the airport Malacca International Airport.
+The new airport terminal was officiated by the Prime Minister of Malaysia, Datuk Seri Najib Tun Razak on 4 February 2010.

 Facilities

-APR-Aerospace Engineering has built a hangar in Malacca International Airport which can accommodate Boeing 737 or Airbus A320 for Aircraft maintenance, repair and overhaul (MRO) services, Aircraft modification and retrofits, Aircraft technical handling and ground support services, Aircraft spare support and pooling, Technical training on aircraft maintenance, repair and overhaul and Structured On-the-Job Training for APR-ATC's TAME program.
+APR-Aerospace Engineering has built a hangar in Malacca Airport which can accommodate Boeing 737 or Airbus A320 for Aircraft maintenance, repair and overhaul (MRO) services, Aircraft modification and retrofits, Aircraft technical handling and ground support services, Aircraft spare support and pooling, Technical training on aircraft maintenance, repair and overhaul and Structured On-the-Job Training for APR-ATC's TAME program.
 The hangar was completed in April 2016.

 The major facilities that are found in this airport include taxi services, gift shops, cafe, duty-free outlets, conference rooms, multi-purpose meeting and event centre, wheelchair service, staff assistance and free WiFi internet access.

-Malacca International Airport is one of the seven airports in Malaysia that provide e-Visa facilities for Chinese tourists from September 2016 onwards.
+Malacca Airport is one of the seven airports in Malaysia that provide e-Visa facilities for Chinese tourists from September 2016 onwards.

+To the west of this airport is the Batu Berendam Light Aircraft Industrial Zone, where the headquarters of Composites Technology Research Malaysia (CTRM) as well as the pilot training centre of the Malaysian Flying Academy are located.
+The former is the manufacturer of two-seater composite light aircraft Eagle Aircraft Eagle 150, as well as the manufacturer of several aerospace components such as aircraft wings, nacelles, empennage and doors for aviation companies like Airbus and Boeing.

 Expansion and developments

-In August 2015, Prime Minister of Malaysia, Datuk Seri Najib Tun Razak announce that federal government is mulling a proposal to expand the Malacca International Airport, particularly in conjunction with the recent Cabinet endorsement of the southern state's "twin state" status with China's Guangdong city.
-Malacca International Airport will upgrade its runway, apron, aerobridge and taxiway.
+In August 2015, Prime Minister of Malaysia, Datuk Seri Najib Tun Razak, announced that the federal government is mulling a proposal to expand Malacca Airport, particularly in conjunction with the recent Cabinet endorsement of the southern state's "twin state" status with China's Guangzhou city.
+Malacca Airport will upgrade its runway, apron, aerobridge and taxiway.

-In October 2016, Transport Minister Datuk Seri Liow Tiong Lai said Malacca International Airport in Batu Berendam here may be relocated to accommodate larger aircraft like the Boeing 777.
+In October 2016, Transport Minister Datuk Seri Liow Tiong Lai said Malacca Airport in Batu Berendam may be relocated to accommodate larger aircraft like the Boeing 777.